manifoldsdk/odin_ros_driver/README.md

 ## 1. Version

-Current Version: v0.6.1
+Current Version: v0.7.0

 ## 2. Preparation

 ### 2.1 OS Requirement

-● Ubuntu 18.04 for ROS Melodic;

 ● Ubuntu 20.04 for ROS Noetic and ROS2 Foxy;

 ● Ubuntu 22.04 for ROS2 Humble;

+● Ubuntu 18.04 is currently not supported;

+● Ubuntu 24.04 is not officially supported but may work with some modifications.

 ### 2.2 Dependencies